Modern Business Essentials – Our 6 Favourite Tools & Resources

 It’s essential that you look the part and have practical tools to succeed.
-Here’s my hand-picked list of favourites, every one is a tried and tested star-performer.
+Here’s our hand-picked list of favourites, every one is a tried and tested star-performer.

 1) A high-quality folio